GetStream/stream-django/README.md

 The name of the feed (as it is configured in your GetStream.io Dasboard) where activities are stored.
 Default ```'user'```

 ####STREAM_USER_FEEDS####
 The name of the news feed (as they are configured in your GetStream.io Dasboard) where activities from followed feeds are stored.
-Default ```{flat:'flat', aggregated:'aggregated'}```
+Default ```{'flat':'flat', 'aggregated':'aggregated'}```

 ####STREAM_PERSONAL_FEED####
 The name of the feed (as it is configured in your GetStream.io Dasboard) where activity notifications are stored.
 Default ```'notification'```